Receiving and Sending Calls

 3. Press Call on the screen or the /docs/group-user/media/buttons/call/en.png button on the remote control.

-# Call a user
+Call to user

 • <TrueConf_ID>@<server>